conda-forge/conda-forge.github.io/src/user/faq.rst

 :ref:`(Q) <faq_contact>` **I have a question/suggestion.
 How can I contact you?**

-  Please join us on our `Gitter channel <https://gitter.im/conda-forge/conda-forge.github.io>`__.
+  Please join us on our `Element chatroom <https://app.element.io/#/room/#conda-forge:matrix.org>`__.
 We are always happy to answer questions and help beginners.

 .. _faq_teams: